How to Cure Gum Disease Without a Dentist

 • Quitting tobacco use

-Serious gum disease
+Serious gum disease issues

 At this point, you may have some bone and tissue loss, as well as pockets along your gum line.
 This can result in loose teeth and an altered bite.
 Additional treatment typically includes: